 i.
 GAs can be easily integrated with other algorithms and applied to various problems without considering the domain of applications

 ii.
-GAs “are much less likely than backprop to get stuck in a local optimum and in principle better able to come up with something truly new”[from the book]
+GAs “are much less likely than backprop to get stuck in a local optimum and in principle better able to come up with something truly new”[from the book]disadvantages:

 i.
 GAs are much more difficult to analyze than backprop considering the complexity